 There’s a lot of debate over what is a micro wedding versus an elopement.
 Throw in terms like minimony, intimate wedding, and small wedding and it leaves you with a big ol’ question mark hanging above your head!
-I know when I was planning my wedding I didn’t have a lot of awareness of these terms.
+I know when I was planning my wedding I didn’t have a lot of awareness of all the different types of weddings.
 Adventure elopements had just started cropping up but I really didn’t know of anything other than a traditional wedding.
 So, I wanted to provide a little more insight into the key differences so you are fully in the know as you get into planning your wedding.

 Spoiler alert: I don’t know if there’s really a right answer for what is a micro wedding vs an elopement…I mean, who has the right to call it anyway.
 But, I can help provide some insight into the history of these different styles, commonly held definitions, and how to use the terms to search for the things you need as you plan your wedding so you don’t miss out on something that could be a great fit just because someone is labeling something ‘elopement package’ when really it’s fit for a micro wedding.